 Interferon is made of proteins that white blood cells release in response to certain bacteria and viruses.
 The hope was that it would attack cancer cells the way those proteins attacked infections.
 It was the most promising new cancer treatment of the 1970s.
 Like mAbs, the drug successfully reduced tumors in mice.
 But, also like mAbs, it produced poor results in human trials.

-When James Allison began pursuing immunotherapy, his peers suggested he should avoid the embarrassment.
 So when an American medical researcher named James Allison began pursuing immunotherapy in the late ‘70s and early ‘80s, his peers discouraged him, suggesting he should avoid the embarrassment.
 But Allison was undeterred by the previous failures.
 He believed he could find a way to manipulate T-cells—a type of white blood cell— into recognizing cancer as a threat and start attacking it.

 In the late 1980s Greg Winter, a biochemist at the UK’s Medical Research Council, made a crucial step forward.
 He figured out how to “humanize” antibodies taken from rats—essentially splicing them with bits of human antibody to make them look less foreign to the human body’s immune system.